-In the example, the proxy-body-size parameter limits payload requests, such as media data upload or Sitecore packages installation, to 10 MB.
+In ./ingress-nginx/ingress.yaml, the nginx.ingress.kubernets.io/proxy-bodysize annotation limits payload requests, such as media data upload or Sitecore packages installation, to 512 MB.
 You can adjust this to fit your installation.
 For more information about ingress configuration, see NGINX Ingress Controller Configuration.
+If you need more than 512 MB, you must also adjust the maxRequestLength setting in the httpRuntime node in the Sitecore web.config file.